Ambassador Theatre (Broadway): Auditorium

 The auditorium has an orchestra level, one balcony, boxes, and a stage behind the proscenium arch.
 According to the Shubert Organization, the auditorium has 1,114 seats; meanwhile, Playbill cites 1,080 seats and The Broadway League cites 1,125 seats.
 The physical seats are divided into 573 seats in the orchestra (including 41 in the orchestra pit), 264 at the front of the balcony, 250 at the rear of the balcony, and 8 in the boxes.
 There are also 19 standing-room only spots.

 The auditorium was originally decorated with solid gold leaf.
 The color scheme was initially in gold and red, similar to that of the Shubert Theatre.
 Due to the small site dimensions, the auditorium is oriented on a diagonal axis to increase seating capacity, with the stage to the northwest and the lobby to the southeast.
 The diagonal plan could fit 1,300 seats, but a typical layout, where the proscenium and the stage were parallel to the street, could only net 900 seats.
 The side walls of the auditorium are significantly curved, and the auditorium has a roughly hexagonal layout.
-The diagonal arrangement allowed the northeast and southwest corners to be used for other rooms such as lounges.
+The diagonal arrangement allowed the northeast and southwest corners of the site to be occupied by other rooms such as lounges.